papers-we-love/seattle/keys-under-doormats/ReadMe.md

 |                      |                                           |                               | David Sobel                                            |

-* The greatly benefited from the comments of
-Yochai Benkler, Whitfield Diffie, Michael Froomkin, Marc Rotenberg, and Roland Trope.
+\* Susan Landau credited these contributors as "this article has greatly benefited from the comments of Yochai Benkler, Whitfield Diffie, Michael Froomkin, Marc Rotenberg, and Roland Trope."